Why Borrow from a Credit Union?

 Interest is charged on the reducing balance of the loan which is important if you want to repay it weekly rather than monthly, because you’ll pay less interest overall.

 You can pay back your loan in several different ways, although some credit unions might not offer all methods.

 - by Direct Debit from your bank account

 - through you wages at work: if your employer is a payroll partner with a credit union you can pay back your loan by having money deducted straight from your wages

 - through Paypoint.
-Some credit unions issue Paypoint cards which you can use to pay back your loan at your local shops
+Some credit unions issue Paypoint cards which you can use to pay back your loan at your local shop

 Credit union loans come with no hidden charges and no penalties for repaying the loan early.

-Worldwide there are over 40,000 credit unions in 80 countries.
+Worldwide there are over 40,000 credit unions in 80 countries around the world.
 In Ireland, over 70% of the population belongs to a credit union.